 About Me

-Hi, I’m Sid, a second year PhD candidate studying Computer Science at UCLA.
+Hi, I’m Sid, a third year PhD candidate studying Computer Science at UCLA.
 I’m advised by Professor Baharan Mirzasoleiman.
-My research focus is on data-efficiency for learning with limited supervision i.e. selecting the best small subsets of data for training, to reduce costs without sacrificing accuracy.
+My research focus is on data curation for learning with limited supervision i.e. selecting or generating the best small subsets of data for training, to reduce costs without sacrificing accuracy, especially for learning algorithms with limited supervision.
 I aim to develop practically effective and theoretically rigorous approaches to solving these problems.

 Open Office Hours: In an effort to pay forward all the help I’ve received in my journey so far in pursuing a career in ML research, I am dedicating 1-2 hours each week for open office hours.
 This is best suited for relatively junior students (undergraduate/masters) since I’m not very experienced myself :).
 If you’d like to chat about research, grad school or anything else, please fill out this form.